Barking Habits of the Neapolitan Mastiff

 Neapolitan Mastiff Dog 5

 The Neapolitan Mastiff, known for its imposing presence and protective instincts, has a distinctive approach to barking.
 Understanding their barking habits is essential for owners to distinguish between normal alertness and excessive noise.
-Here, we'll explore the typical barking tendencies of Neapolitan Mastiffs and offer insights into their vocal behavior.
+Here, we'll explore the typical barking tendencies of Neapolitan Mastiffs and offer insights into their vocal behaviour.

 Natural Watchdogs